An Empirical Risk Minimization Approach for Offline Inverse RL and Dynamic Discrete Choice Model: Theoretical guarantees for GLADIUS

-\textbf{Remark. } To the best of our knowledge, no prior work has proposed an algorithm that guarantees \textit{global} optimum convergence of the minimization problem that involves $\mathcal{L}_{BE}(Q)(s,a)$ term.\footnote{Some studies, such as \cite{dai2018sbeed}, have demonstrated convergence to a stationary point of this mini-max problem.}.
-In this regard, Lemma \ref{lem:BE_PL} has an important implication for Offline reinforcement learning (Offline RL) \citep{jiangoffline} Gradient-based Offline reinforcement learning \citep{antos2008learning, dai2018sbeed}, which minimizes $\overline{\mathcal{L}_{\mathrm{BE}}}(Q_{\boldsymbol{\theta}})$ in the same way as GLADIUS does, has been proven to be convergent.
-However, its global convergence guarantee has not yet been established.
-Lemma \ref{lem:BE_PL}, combined with a suitable distribution assumption, may be used to establish that gradient-based Offline RL is indeed globally convergent for important function classes such as tabular, linear, polynomial, and neural network function classes.
+\textbf{Remark.} To the best of our knowledge, no prior work has proposed an algorithm that guarantees global-optimum convergence for a minimization problem involving the Bellman-error term $\mathcal L_{\rm BE}(Q)(s,a)$. \footnote{Some studies, such as \citet{dai2018sbeed}, establish convergence to a stationary point of the corresponding minimax problem.} In this regard, Lemma~\ref{lem:BE_PL} has an important implication for offline reinforcement learning.
+Gradient-based offline RL methods \citep{antos2008learning,dai2018sbeed} minimize a Bellman-error objective in essentially the same way that GLADIUS does.
+These methods have been shown to converge, but global convergence guarantees have not yet been established in the generality considered here.
+Lemma~\ref{lem:BE_PL}, combined with a suitable distributional assumption, may be useful for establishing that gradient-based offline RL is globally convergent for important function classes, including tabular, linear, polynomial, and neural-network classes.